PX4/PX4-Autopilot/nuttx/tools/README.txt

 Makefile.host

-  This is the makefile that is used to make the mkconfig program from the mkconfig.c C file, the mkversion program from the mkconfig.c C file, or the mksyscall program from the mksyscall.c file.
+  This is the makefile that is used to make the mkconfig program from the mkconfig.c C file, the cmpconfig program from cmpconfig.c C file the mkversion program from the mkconfig.c C file, or the mksyscall program from the mksyscall.c file.
+Usage:

+  cd tools/
+  make -f Makefile.host <program>

 mkromfsimg.sh